brianweet/brianweet.github.io/_posts/2018-18-10-web-of-things-fan.md

 ## Conclusion

 I hope I was able to show you how easy it is to wrap an existing (physical) device using the Web Things API.
 All I had to do was install the Things Gateway on my Raspberry pi and define a Web Thing for my home ventilation fan.
 The Things Gateway is accessible from within and from outside of my network and it provides a clean and simple PWA to control your Web Things with.
+If you're interested in the code, you can find it [here](https://github.com/brianweet/home-automation/tree/master/src/WebFan/src).